gengyong/luaaa/README.md

 ```

-ok, then you can access it from lua:
+ok, then access it from lua:
 ```lua
 -- access module members
 MyMod.func1(123)
 MyMod.func2(123, "456", 523.3)